warlof/seat-migrator/README.md

 6. Run migration script using `php artisan migrate` which will append a migration flag to all tables
 7. Once the package has been installed, use `php artisan seat:migrator:upgrade` to run the upgrade process
 8. Follow the prompt and take a cup of tea (if you have a large database, plan for a few of them) :)

-## Requirement
-In order to use this package, you need a working installation from both source and target SeAT version.

-Both Installation may be on different server, it's handled by the script.

-Database from both installation must be reachable from the server where the package is installed (source).